-6.3.14 Exit to MOS or VORTEX (R)
+6.3.14 Exit to VDM, MOS or VORTEX (R)

-The exit to MOS or VORTEX simulator directive is used to effect a transfer of control from the simulator to MOS or VORTEX.
-NOTE: The use of this directive with the stand-alone version produces a halt.
+The exit to VDM MOS or VORTEX simulator directive is used to effect a transfer of control from the simulator to MOS or VORTEX.
+NOTE: The use of this directive with the standalone version will produce a halt.